Squadify-FS/squadify-backend/README.md

 This is the backend for Squadify.
 It provides all the routes necessary for the app to communicate with it.
-The API is built with express, and runs on a docker.
+The API is built with express.

-To start, run "npm install"
+Run "npm install"

 Create a .env file in the root folder, and add to it a JWT_SECRET.
 Make it whatever you want it to be (but don't be too obvious with it)